johnlarkin1/johnlarkin1.github.io/_posts/2025-12-14-larkin-mcp.md

 # Motivation

-Again, to motivate, and hopefully get some `stars` on the templated version, and hopefully to actually provide utility to some people, I'll try to provide some motivating example.
-Here are some things you can do inside any platform that supports MCP.
+To provide some motivation (and perhaps earn a few stars on the template repo), here are practical examples of what you can do with this specific MCP server.

 ## Personal Insights